 It's worth noting that women can also wear Lederhosen!
 So, if dresses aren’t your thing, but you still want to dress up for the festivities, Lederhosen are an option!

 Since the weather in Munich in September and October can be on the cooler side, I highly recommend wearing tights under your Dirndl and a cardigan or sweater if the weather calls for it.
 If you are afraid that the look of tights might clash with your outfit, I bought a pair of nude-color tights that worked out great!
 I purchased Danskin brand tights off of Amazon since that was a brand I used to wear when I danced as a kid, but there are plenty of other options out there too from Sheertex to Wolford, Calvin Klein, Spanx, and more.
-I also paired my Dirndl with a white cardigan I already had in my closet that did a decent job of keeping me a bit warmer when outside.
+I also paired my Dirndl with a white cardigan I already had in my closet that did a decent job of keeping me warm when outside.
 (Although, to be fully transparent, I could have used a warmer jacket in the evening, but I did not want to carry it around with me all day.)

 If the weather is warm when you visit Oktoberfest, then I still recommend wearing spandex shorts or Spanx underneath your Dirndl.
 The odds are pretty high that you will be standing on top of benches in the beer tents and you do not want to flash someone, if you can avoid it anyway!